Awards & Associations

 2nd Year After Death – In the second year following the person’s death, any of the other eligible claimants or a combination of the eligible claimants may file a wrongful death claim against the at-fault parties.

-If you have a wrongful death claim, you need to make sure you have the right law firm on your side to handle the process for you and ensure you are getting what you are really owed.
+If you have a wrongful death claim, but you’re still asking yourself, what a wrongful death lawsuit is, you need to make sure you have the right law firm on your side to handle the process for you and ensure you are getting what you are really owed.
 Here at Rector Stuzynski LLC, we have decades of experience with wrongful death lawsuits and have recovered millions of dollars for our clients.
 Every case gets the attention it deserves so that nothing is missed or left behind and you can rest easy knowing that you made the right choice when choosing your attorney.

 We have an extensive track record of wins and our testimonials are there to prove how much our clients love us.
 Don’t let a mediocre attorney handle your case, call Rector Stuzynski LLC today to speak with our top rated wrongful death attorneys about your case.
 Consultations are always free and available over the phone 24/7 or feel free to stop by our office in Downtown Colorado Springs.